-Seattle protest declared a riot after demonstrators throw explosives and rocks, police say
+16 arrested after protesters throw explosives and rocks at police in Seattle, authorities say

-(CNN)A protest took a violent turn in Seattle Saturday as police there declared the demonstration a riot.

-Demonstrators have thrown large rocks, bottles, fireworks and other explosives at officers, police said in a series of tweets.
-Protesters have also set fire to a portable trailer and a construction site, the tweets read.
+(CNN)Seattle protesters threw large rocks, bottles, fireworks and other explosives at officers Saturday, police said.
+Others set fire to a portable trailer and a construction site, police said in a series of tweets.
+They described the protests as riots.

-At least 16 people have been arrested in connection with the riot on charges of assaulting officers, obstruction and failure to disperse, police said.
+At least 16 people have been arrested on charges of assaulting officers, obstruction and failure to disperse, police said.
 Three officers have been injured, including one who was hospitalized with a leg injury caused by an explosive.

 The other two officers were treated and have returned to duty, police said.